 Developing pupils' ability in listening, speaking, reading and writing is an integral part of the teaching of every subject within the wider curriculum.
-Fluency in the English language is an essential foundation for success and is therefore a high priority for teaching and learning at Ripplevale.
-The National curriculum in English is taught separately as a subject area, as are literacy classes and special reading lessons.
-We particularly recognise the importance of reading for pleasure and have for additional resources available to parents on the school website.
+Fluency in the English language is an essential foundation for success and is, therefore, a high priority for teaching and learning at Ripplevale.
+The National Curriculum in English is taught separately as a subject area, as are literacy classes.
+We particularly recognise the importance of reading for pleasure and have invested heavily in the School library.
 Being able to understand the nuances of the English language is of especially high importance for pupils with autism, which is why we teach a social use of language programme in our PSHE scheme of work and in our intervention classes.
-Learning accurate spelling, uses of grammar and developing a wider vocabulary are also important aspects to focus on and our intervention programme ensures these needs are met.
+Learning accurate spelling, use of grammar and developing a wider vocabulary are also important aspects to focus on, and our intervention programme ensures these needs are met.